 Raise your hand if you’ve ever opened up TikTok and then, suddenly, looked up and found that four hours have passed.
-It’s safe to say that TikTok is taking over the world, and for good reason—where else can you find a curated feed (thank you, TikTok algorithm!) featuring cute dogs, life hacks, catchy dance routines, and products that you just *have to* try?
+It’s safe to say that TikTok is taking over the world, and for good reason—where else can you find a curated feed (thank you, mysterious algorithm!) featuring cute dogs, life hacks, catchy dance routines, and TikTok beauty products that you just have to try?

-It only takes a quick look at influencer content from March and April to understand the tremendous opportunity TikTok presents for the influencer marketing space.
-Not only is TikTok attracting new users and influencers each day, it’s also informing and inspiring content creation on other social media platforms.
-YouTube and Instagram are full of TikTok-related tutorials, featuring songs popular on TikTok, or makeup application techniques that have become ubiquitous on the app.
-Most notably, we’ve seen a growing trend of “TikTok Made Me Buy It” content on YouTube and Instagram, in which influencers test out the beauty and lifestyle products that have blown up on the viral video platform.
-Here’s a breakdown of some of these TikTok-approved beauty products, and the Earned Media Value (EMV) they’re driving across other social platforms.
+It only takes a quick look at influencer content from over the past year to understand the tremendous opportunity TikTok continues to present for the influencer marketing space.
+Not only is the wildly popular app minting new TikTok influencers each day, it’s also informing and inspiring content creation on other social media platforms.
+YouTube and Instagram are full of TikTok-related tutorials, featuring popular TikTok songs and makeup application techniques that have become ubiquitous on the app.
+Most notably, we’ve seen an ongoing trend of “TikTok Made Me Buy It” content on YouTube and Instagram, in which influencers test out the makeup, skincare, and haircare products that have blown up on the video platform.
+Here’s a breakdown of some of the most viral TikTok products, and the Earned Media Value (EMV) they’re driving across other social platforms.